Prosecutor: Ruggs drove 156 mph before fatal crash in Vegas - WHIZ News

 Property records show Ruggs owns a $1.1 million home in a neighborhood not far from where the crash occurred.

-Wolfson said investigators learned he spent several hours at TopGolf, a sports entertainment venue in Las Vegas, and may have been at a friend’s home for several more hours before the crash.
+Wolfson said investigators learned he spent several hours late Monday at TopGolf, a sports entertainment venue in Las Vegas, and may have been at a friend’s home for several more hours before the crash.

-A witness told police that people got out of a Dodge Durango SUV that was found parked behind the Corvette at the scene of the crash.
+A witness told police that people got out of a Dodge Durango SUV that arrived and parked behind the Corvette at the scene of the crash.
 Police and prosecutors have not said who was in that vehicle at the time.
 Wolfson said the investigation was continuing.

 Ruggs is due again in court Nov.
 10.